tfabris/BlueGigaEmpeg/README.md

 The BlueGigaEmpeg module can connect to any of these power sources:

 - The tuner module connector from the empeg Car docking sled.
-This is the normal way for it to get its power during normal operation.
+This is the default way for it to get its power during normal operation.

 - The Arduino USB "type B" port accessible on the BlueGigaEmpeg casing.
 This allows you to upload new Arduino software to the module without needing to